asaelx/wordpress/README.md

 # How to install

-This project uses docker and docker compose.
+I use docker and docker compose for local development.

 - Clone this repository
 - Copy the environment example file `cp env.example .env`